Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 - Informal with EAs only​
 - More formal with key stakeholders and EAs​
 - Multiple stakeholder meetings followed by a joint playback​

+- the workshop may be held as one intensive session or a series of shorter sessions over several days
+- the facilitator shoudl consider giving the participants breaks after each section

 ---